-So, You Want to… Screen In a Porch
+9 Things to Know Before You Screen In a Porch

-The materials to screen in an existing covered porch of approximately 200 sq. ft. could run as little as $450 dollars, including the lumber needed for building screen panels, the screen fabric, screws, and paint to finish the frames to match the trim on your home.
-If you hire a pro for the same project, expect to add another $300 to $600 to the total cost for labor.
+The materials to screen in an existing covered porch of approximately 200 square feet could run as little as $450, including the lumber needed for building screen panels, the screen fabric, screws, and paint to finish the frames to match the trim on your home.
+If you hire a pro for the same project, expect to add another $300 to $600 in labor to the total average cost to enclose a porch.

-Looking for a little more of a middle ground between starting from scratch and hiring help?
-Consider the screen room kits available from home improvement stores and websites.
-A typical 8-foot-by-10-foot kit contains everything needed to cover an 8-foot-by-10-foot section on a covered porch and sells for around $250 to $300 per section.
+Looking for a middle ground between building a screened porch from scratch and hiring help?
+You may want to investigate purchasing a porch screening kit, like this one from EZ Screen Room, from home improvement stores and online retailers.
+A typical 8-foot-by-8-foot kit contains everything you need to cover an 8-foot-by-8-foot section on a covered porch.
+A kit that size typically sells for $250 to $300.

-Screen panel size and configuration depend on porch size and individual homeowner tastes, and each style has its pros and cons.
+Screen panel size and configuration depend on both porch size and the homeowner’s preference, and each style has its pros and cons:

 • Smaller screen panels are relatively simple to repair if a screen is torn, though they obstruct views.